 \paragraph{Pre-Annotation Curation} All LLM-proposed candidate questions undergo a pre-annotation curation stage.
 The two question curators (one with 7 years of GIS experience and another with 2 years of experience in geospatial data) manually verify gold answers against source maps and rewrite or discard ambiguous questions.
-This step ensures \modelname consists only of high-quality, unambiguous questions before the broader annotator validation phase.
+This step ensures that \modelname consists solely of clear, high-quality questions prior to the broader validation phase with the annotator.

-\paragraph{Annotation Pipeline} We validate every question with annotations from 11 Ph.D. researchers (eight with map expertise) collected over four weeks.
+\paragraph{Annotation Pipeline} We validate each question using annotations from 11 Ph.D. researchers (eight with map expertise), collected over four weeks.
 Annotators confirm that each question is answerable from the provided map(s) and, for multi-map questions, verify that all maps are required to answer the question.
 To prevent bias, curators do not validate their own edits.
-We only keep the question if a majority ($\ge$2/3) agrees with the gold answer.
-In a rare case (currently two questions in \modelname) where all three annotators agree on an answer contradicting the gold answer, we conduct a secondary review to update the gold answer if consensus is reached.
-In total, we remove 61 questions that fail to reach an agreement $\ge$2/3.
+We retain the question only if the majority ($\ge$ 2/3) agrees with the gold answer.
+In a rare case (currently two questions in \modelname) where all three annotators agree on an answer that contradicts the gold answer, we conduct a secondary review to update the gold answer if consensus is reached.
+In total, we remove 61 questions that do not meet the agreement threshold of $\ge$ 2/3.
 Appendix~\ref{app:annotator-prompt} details the instruction prompt provided to the annotators, and Appendix~\ref{app:annotation-platform} shows the annotation interface.